kauri-io/Content/ENS/ens-beginners-guide.md

 ### Web3.js

-We will be using Web3.js to interact with the ENS registry.
+We are using Web3.js to interact with the ENS registry.
 To install Web3.js use the Node.js package manager `npm`.

 Create a file called `package.json`: